firstdraft-projects/omnicalc-params/README.md

 You can use this pattern throughout your Rails app to pull up any sensitive info.
 Practice by using the `.env` file to store your actual Algorithmia API key.

-### Problem 1 - Auto-tagging
+### Problem 1 - Auto-tag Text

 The first service we'll use auto-tags blocks of text.

 Here's how it should work:

-- If I visit `/colorize`, I should see a form that has a single textarea element which lets me enter text for tagging.
+- If I visit `/text-tag`, I should see a form that has a single textarea element which lets me enter text for tagging.
 If you'd like an example, you can use this excerpt from the Paul Graham essay, [Do Things That Don't Scale](http://www.paulgraham.com/ds.html):

 ```
 One of the most common types of advice we give at Y Combinator is to do things that don't scale.
 A lot of would-be founders believe that startups either take off or don't.
 You build something, make it available, and if you've made a better mousetrap, people beat a path to your door as promised.
 Or they don't, in which case the market must not exist.